ekartashov/roo-conport-modes/docs/mode-engineer-guide.md

 ## Conclusion

 The Mode Engineer represents the pinnacle of autonomous mode development, combining artificial intelligence, proven patterns, and comprehensive validation to create high-quality modes that enhance the Roo ecosystem.
-By leveraging all Phase 4 frameworks and integrating deeply with ConPort, it enables intelligent, adaptive, and sustainable mode ecosystem management.
+By leveraging all autonomous frameworks and integrating deeply with ConPort, it enables intelligent, adaptive, and sustainable mode ecosystem management.